codefresh-io/docs.codefresh.io/_docs/docker-registries/external-docker-registries/google-container-registry.md

 You can find the complete guide [here](https://support.google.com/cloud/answer/6158849#serviceaccounts).

-## Adding a second Google registry and/or eu.gcr.io

-If you want to add a second Google registry or wish to use the European one at *eu.gcr.io* follow these steps:
+## Working with multiple projects

+If you have more than one repositories/projects in Google cloud, you have to configure a Google Service Account so that it can access all projects and then use it for the Codefresh integration.

+Then you refer to the images according to the repository names, which correspond to the project names

+Follow these steps:

 1. Create a Service Account in GCP to use with Codefresh, if you have not created it yet.